go140point6/evr_netdata/README.md

     ## INSTALLING NETDATA WITH CLAIM-TOKEN...
 ```

   5. While the script restarts the netdata services in order to load the new changes, it is strongly recommeneded that you perform a full reboot of your VPS.
-This is due to scenarios where the detection of changes in the plugin processes do not trigger notifications.
+This is due to scenarios where the detection of changes in the evernode processes do not trigger notifications.
 A reboot resolves this.

 ---